León Viejo: Investigation

-The anthropological research Department of Nicaragua National Museum (MNN) conducted excavations and archaeological explorations in León Viejo, digging trenches 8 X 2 meters in width and length respectively, oriented north to south.
+The anthropological research Department of Nicaragua National Museum (MNN) conducted excavations and archaeological explorations in León Viejo, digging 8×2 meter trenches oriented north to south.

-Excavations recovered material consisted of: ceramic, porcelain, metal, wildlife remains and human remains.
+Excavations recovered material consisted of ceramic, porcelain, metal, wildlife remains and human remains.

-A fragment of a musical instrument, possibly a "flute" made from remains of a human humerus was found, associated to a set of prehispanic materials.
-E. Espinoza, in his article on "Shamanism" in prehispanic Nicaragua, points out that the German archaeologist G. Haberland., registered in a burial zone, a musical artifact associated with human remains that probably belonged to a shaman; hence it is inferred that this type of object is linked to a ritual or ceremony.
+A fragment of a musical instrument, possibly a flute made from a human humerus, was found in association with a set of prehispanic materials.
+E. Espinoza, in his article on "Shamanism" in prehispanic Nicaragua, points out that the German archaeologist G. Haberland found, in a burial zone, a musical artifact associated with human remains that probably belonged to a shaman; hence, it is inferred that this type of object is linked to a ritual or ceremony.

-In the cathedral a skull trepanation (surgical intervention) specimen was found, of a woman belonging to the prehispanic population.
-One of the few cases of this type of surgery (trepanation) recorded in the history of the Nicaraguan archaeology.
+In the cathedral, a prehispanic female skull with evidence of trepanation (a surgical intervention) was found—one of the few examples of trepanation recorded in the history of the Nicaraguan archaeology.

-The abundance of pottery, stone artifacts as chalcedony, basalt, and fragments of prismatic knives (Obsidian), which was probably brought from different sources in the Central American region.
-This allows assumptions about forms of trade in prehispanic peoples.
-It is a coveted raw material in many great ancient cultures that used it for the production of domestic and ceremonial tools.
+The site evidenced an abundance of pottery, stone artifacts of chalcedony and basalt, and fragments of prismatic knives (of obsidian, probably imported from multiple locations in the Central American region).
+This sheds light on prehispanic trade practices.
+Obsidian is a coveted raw material, utilized extensively for the production of domestic and ceremonial tools.

 Funeral burials León Viejo

-Found in the east sector of grid 3D, the first 20 cm, had previously been removed, this condition was observed in the next 40 cm, i.e. at the end of the second level.
-Morphologically the soil is a mixture of volcanic sand, clay and degraded of bedrock dirt geologically known as pumice, by which dirt takes a white color - yellowish and very soft texture.
+Found in the east sector of grid 3D, the first 20 cm, had previously been removed, this condition was observed in the next 40 cm, i.e., at the end of the second level.
+Morphologically, the soil is a mixture of volcanic sand, clay and degraded of bedrock dirt geologically known as pumice, which gives the dirt a white or yellowish color and a very soft texture.

-Due to the soil characteristics, it proved impossible to define the morphology of the burial, no special arrangements were observed, only that the head rested on small volcanic stones "Tufa".
+Due to the soil characteristics, it proved impossible to define the morphology of the burial; no special arrangements were observed, only that the head rested on small volcanic stones (tufa).